HvostchedUser/voiceover-alchemist/README.md

 1. **Create or Open a Project:** Use the toolbar to create a new project or load an existing one.
 2. **Import Video:** Import a video file to extract audio and begin editing.
+4. **Choose Voice Models:** Select voice models and process the audio.
+The RVC models are stored in the assets/models directory.
 3. **Record Audio Segments:** Record audio segments in synchronization with the video.
-4. **Apply Voice Models:** Select voice models and process the audio.
+The voice from the video will be removed and replaced with your voice or any RVC-based voice
 5. **Preview and Export:** Preview the combined audio and export the video.

+**Note:** Some of the features when used at the first time might require downloading of additional models, please be patient and read the logs in the console to see what's going on!

 ---